drumCode27/breakout-trading/README.md

 ## Scan Results

-First phase of this project is to get [point-in-time scan results](/Scans).
+First phase of this project is to get [point-in-time scan results](/scans).

+## Backtesting/Live Trading

+Backtesting and live trading is in production.
+More info [here](/backtest).